AllanChain/jupyterlab-theme-solarized-dark/README.md

 ## Version

 Version `0.2.x` is mainly based on Jae Hee Lee's original theme.
-And Version `1.x` is currently under development, which aims to provide a smoother looking.
+And Version `1.x` aims to provide a smoother looking.

 ## Installation